jadeallencook/gdoc-js/README.md

 That's it, all of your inputs are automatically inserted!

-When submitted, the responses will be sent to the form, and your can export to spreedsheet from there.
+When submitted, the responses will be sent to the form, and your can export to spreadsheet from there.

 Additionally you can add some optional parameters -